kdayal/adequateShopApiTesting/README.md

-# Cypress UI Ecommerce Automation Readme
+# Cypress REST API Automation Readme

 This project demonstrates how to perform REST API automation testing using Cypress.
 Cypress is a powerful JavaScript end-to-end testing framework that can also be used for API testing.